benpatterson/benpatterson.github.io/_posts/2016-02-16-seven-deadly-sins.md

 #### 8th Deadly Sin

-This is mine: my blog doesn't have any discussion component, and therefore is lacking in transparency.
+This is mine: my blog doesn't have any discussion component, and therefore is lacking in transparency and a proper feedback loop.
 If you'll forgive me that, I'd love to hear what you think.
 Check the [about](/about) page and drop me a line if there are other things that drive you away from adopting or contributing to an open source project.
 I'd love to hear it.